Evacuations As Wildfire Roars Through California Wine Country - UrduPoint

 "This fire is moving fast, please pay attention to evacuation orders," state Senator Mike McGuire said on his Twitter account.

+By midday, the fire was zero percent contained and several structures had burned, fire officials said.

-The fire -- 75 miles (120 kilometers) north of San Francisco -- came amid official warnings that much of northern California and parts of the south were under imminent threat of fires into Friday because of blustery, dry weather.
+The fire -- 75 miles (120 kilometers) north of San Francisco -- came amid official warnings that much of northern California and parts of the south were under imminent threat of fires into Friday because of blustery, dry weather and high temperatures.

 Power companies warned that additional power cuts could be ordered to reduce the risk of accidental fires.